Adr4563/WebNotes-React/README.md

 # WebNotes_React
-In this brief development, we will use React to create a simple note-taking application.
+In this brief development, a simple note taking application has been created.
 This application will allow the user to create, view, edit, and delete notes.
 To achieve this, we will utilize programming tools that provide structure and design in the application.
 These include **HTML**, **CSS**, and **JavaScript** within the React template.

 # React + Vite